destroyedlolo/ArchInstall/roles/packages_install/ReadMe.md

 ##### Configuration

-In `Additional_packages`, specify the general purposes packages you want to be installed.
+- `Additional_packages`, specify the general purposes packages you want to be installed.

+- `LuaRocks` Rocks to be installed